SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/admin/listprofiles.commonprofiles.md

 ## Create common profiles

 We explain how to create a common profile by using a specific example.
-In the example below, we assume that you want to add a field in the **Find requests** screen.
-To do this:
+In the example below, we assume that you want to add a field in the **Find requests** screen. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select ![icon][img1] **System settings &gt; Profile**.
 The **Show profiles** screen appears.
 2. Choose **System**.
 This displays a hierarchical list of all the profiles in the system.